Automata-based programming: Object-oriented

-Note. — To minimize changes not directly related to the subject of the article, the input/output getchar and putchar functions from the standard library of C are being used.
+To minimize changes not directly related to the subject of the article, the input/output getchar and putchar functions from the standard library of C are being used.

 The state design pattern is a way for an object to change its behavior at runtime according to its internal state without resorting to large conditional statements or table lookups thanks to virtual function calls.
 Its main advantage over code using large conditional statements is that state-specific code is distributed across different objects rather than localized in a monolithic block, which improves maintainability.
 Its main advantages over code using state-transition tables are that virtual function calls are often more efficient than table lookups, that state-transition criteria are more explicit than in tabular format, and that it is easier to add actions accompanying state transitions.
 However it introduces a new problem: the number of classes makes the code less compact than the other approaches.
 The program using the state design pattern could look like this: